-If you have a concern about something the Police and Crime Commissioner (PCC) or Deputy Police and Crime Commissioner (DPCC) has said or done, the first step is to raise it with them directly.
-Contact details for the Office of the PCC can be found here.
+If you have a concern about something the Police, Fire and Crime Commissioner (PFCC) or Deputy Police and Crime Commissioner (DPCC) has said or done, the first step is to raise it with them directly.
+Contact details for the Office of the PFCC can be found here.

-If you are still not satisfied, you can make a complaint to us, the police and crime panel.
+If you are still not satisfied, you can make a complaint to us, the police, fire and crime panel.
 Someone can act on your behalf (perhaps a friend or relative) if you give your written permission for them to do so.

 What we can do

-Complaints about the behaviour of the PCC or DPCC are dealt with either by the Independent Police Complaints Commission (IPCC) or by us, the panel.
+Complaints about the behaviour of the PFCC or DPCC are dealt with either by the Independent Office for Police Conduct (IOPC) or by us, the panel.

-We have to record any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the PCC or DPCC.
-We then have to refer these complaints to the IPCC for investigation.
+We have to record any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the PFCC or DPCC.
+We then have to refer these complaints to the IOPC for investigation.